Home Vancouver Waterparks and Water Slides

 Cultus Lake Waterpark is a massive water slide facility located at 4150 Columbia Valley Highway in the resort town of Cultus Lake.

 The largest and most famous water park in the Lower Mainland, Cultus Lake also has the highest online reviews.
-It has a 4-star rating on TripAdvisor, 4.5 on Google Reviews and 3.0 on Yelp as of the summer of 2022.
+It has a 4-star rating on TripAdvisor, 4.4 on Google Reviews and 3 on Yelp as of November, 2024.

 Located in the Fraser Valley at 4150 Columbia Valley Highway in Cultus Lake, about 15 minutes from the Trans-Canada Highway, the Cultus Lake Waterpark is the largest water slide park in the province.
 It’s huge and features a wide range of slides suitable for all ages.